MicrosoftDocs/Advertising-docs/BingAds/scripts/reference/AdGroupBuilder.md

 ### Arguments
 |Name|Type|Description|
 |-|-|-
-name|string|The Ad group's name.
-The name is required, may contain a maximum of 256 characters, and must be unique amongst all active ad groups within the campaign.
+name|string|The ad group's name.
+The name is required.
+The name may contain a maximum of 256 characters and must be unique amongst all active ad groups in the campaign.

 ### Returns
 |Type|Description|